-- 3.5.1 A robot is awarded points for successfully navigating each hazard (gaps in the line, speed bumps, intersections, dead ends and obstacles). - 3.5.2 A robot is considered to have successfully navigated a hazard (obstacle/intersection/dead end/speed bump/gap) when it has traversed the tile where it was placed without human intervention. - 3.5.3 Failed attempts at navigating hazards in the arena are defined as a "Lack of Progress" (see 3.6). - 3.5.4 When a robot reaches a checkpoint tile it will earn points for each tile it has passed since the previous checkpoint.
-The points per tile depend on how many attempts the robot has made to reach the checkpoint: - 1st attempt = 3 points/tile - 2nd attempt = 2 points/tile - 3rd attempt = 1 points/tile - Beyond 3rd attempt = 0 points/tile
+- 3.5.1 A robot is awarded points for successfully navigating each hazard (gaps in the line, speed bumps, intersections, dead ends, ramps, and obstacles).

+- 3.5.2 Failed attempts at navigating hazards in the field are defined as a "Lack of Progress" (see 3.6).

+- 3.5.3 When a robot reaches a checkpoint tile it will earn points for each tile it has passed since the previous checkpoint.
+The points per tile depend on how many attempts the robot has made to reach the checkpoint:

+- 1st attempt = 5 points/tile

+- 2nd attempt = 3 points/tile

+- 3rd attempt = 1 points/tile

+- Beyond the 3rd attempt = 0 points/tile